 And the psychology of seeing what we expect to see?
 My interpretation of riding the dolphin versus the roller coaster, and flipping burgers versus playing soccer?

 My immediate reactions were as follows: I saw flipping burgers as the college student’s part-time job, and the woman swimming underwater literally left me anxious and feeling trapped, as if I couldn’t surface, despite knowing that land and sun were above.
 The male student staring at a globe invoked my firstborn, at a time he was still free enough to satisfy his wanderlust.
-The scene of a corporate presentation (with bobble heads in attendance in a row) elicited worry for that same son, lest he find himself caught for years in a life that he may not want.
+The scene of a corporate presentation (with bobble heads in attendance in a row) elicited worry for that same son, lest he find himself caught for years in a life he may not want.

 Do we see what we expect to see – or do we see what we fear – or both?